Skip to content Skip to navigation menu

 Step 2

-Clamp the board to a workbench and use a 32mm spade or flat wood drill bit to drill a hole.
+Clamp the board to a workbench and use a 32mm flat wood drill bit to drill a hole.
 A 32mm hole allows for expansion of the pipe (radiator pipes are usually 15mm wide).

 Obstacle-Step-22.jpg